Ongoing support

 What Radar is

-Contextual monitoring of the services and APIs your build depends on
+Contextual change tracking for the services and APIs your build depends on

-Alerts when a dependency has an outage, deprecation, or breaking change
+Alerts when a dependency announces a deprecation, breaking change, or platform update

 Context about which parts of your tech stack are affected and why